rahul-sharma-03/Time-Series-Data-Generation-using-DeepLearning/README.md

 <h2><a class="anchor" id="conclusion--future-scope"></a>Conclusion & Future Scope</h2>

-- **Conclusion**: The project successfully demonstrates the use of TimeGAN to generate high-quality synthetic time series data, providing a viable solution for data augmentation.
+- **Conclusion**: This project successfully demonstrates the capability of TimeGAN to generate realistic and statistically consistent synthetic time series data.
+By leveraging advanced neural network architectures—specifically the integration of generative adversarial networks with recurrent layers—the model captures both the temporal dynamics and distributional patterns of real-world sequential data.
+The implemented GUI enables intuitive visualization and comparison of real and synthetic data through KDE plots, histograms, time series overlays, scatter plots, and autocorrelation functions.

 - **Future Scope**: